Credit 101: The Ultimate Guide to Credit in 2024

 Store cards are a slippery slope on the way to destroying your credit.
 Let's explain.

 Retail stores are notorious for pushing their own cards on consumers for a reason.
-Interest is usually compounded daily, meaning that each day you don’t pay off the balance, interest accumulates the next day.
-This is the opposite of cards like Visa, MasterCard, etc., which offer a grace period.
+Interest is usually compounded daily, meaning that each day you don't pay off the balance, the next day interest accumulates.
+This is the opposite of cards like Visa, MasterCard, Discover, Chase, or Capital One, which offer a grace period.
 A grace period charges interest on the last day of the billing cycle.

 Then there are the astronomical interest rates.
-Rates vary widely from store to store but expect to pay 25% to 31%.
-So, that dress or suit you purchased for $200 could balloon into $250+ before you know it.
+Rates vary widely over from store to store but expect to pay 25% to 31%.
+So that dress or suit you purchased for $200 could balloon into $250+ before you know it.

 Store Card Rewards: Not Exactly Rewarding

-Finally, each time you apply for a store credit card, you receive a “hard hit” on your credit report (we’ll discuss ‘hard’ and ‘soft’ hits more below).
+Finally, each time you apply for a store credit card, you receive a “hard hit” (we'll talk about ‘hard' and ‘soft' hits more below) on your credit report.
 Apply for three store credit cards in a month and watch your credit score drop 30-40 points.

 And this is why you should say NO to store cards.
 Period.